Professional Relations Manager

 Hometown: Paradise Valley, AZ

-Erin’s passions include world travel, humanitarian/service work, spending time with Mother Nature, and friends and family.
-Her professional background includes Media Sales & Marketing with The Walt Disney Company and Event Marketing & Planning with Bank of America and Discovery Networks.
-She holds a bachelor’s degree in Organizational Communications & Public Health from Northern Arizona University and is a certified Ayurvedic Wellness Counselor.
+Erin is Banyan Botanicals Corporate Responsibility and Community Relations Manager.
+Her passions include world travel (including nine trips to India!), hiking with her dog Jasper, and attempting to make the world a bit brighter place through humanitarian/service work and her non-profit work with The Helpers Farm and Learn Grow Lead.
+Her professional background prior to joining Banyan Botanicals in 2013, includes Media Sales & Marketing with The Walt Disney Company and Event Marketing and Corporate Events with Bank of America and Discovery Networks.
+She holds a bachelor’s degree in Organizational Communications & Public Health from Northern Arizona University and is a NAMA certified Ayurvedic Wellness Counselor.

 How has Ayurveda changed your life?

-I stumbled upon the wisdom of Ayurveda while soul searching through a divorce in 2008.
-Pain is indeed a catapult to truth seeking.
-In my yearning for emotional healing, I met with a Vedic astrologer who turned me on to the precious Vasant Lad, I immediately started studying Ayurveda and was off on my first trip to India a few months later.
+I stumbled upon the wisdom of Ayurveda while soul-searching through a divorce in 2008.
+Pain is indeed a catapult to truth-seeking.
+In my yearning for emotional healing, I met with a Vedic astrologer who turned me on to the precious Vasant Lad.
+I immediately started studying Ayurveda and was off on my first trip to India a few months later.
 I have become fascinated with this ancient science of life.
-It has provided me so many clues and inner knowings that have brought about a new level of self-awareness, consciousness and compassion for myself and others.
-It has been a spiritual gateway that has lead to profound change and freedom in my life.
+It has provided me so many clues and inner-knowings that have brought about a new level of self-awareness, consciousness and compassion for myself and others.
+It has been a spiritual gateway that has led to profound change and freedom in my life.
 I am absolutely blessed by Ayurveda!

 Which Banyan products are you currently using and why?